wso2/docs-is/en/docs/setup/migrating-to-590.md

         wso2server.bat -Dmigrate -Dcomponent=identity
         ```

-10. Stop the server once the task of migration client is completed.
+10. Stop the server once the migration client execution is completed.

     !!!
 Tip
-        If you are migrating from WSO2 Identity Server 5.8.0, then you can skip the steps 8-10 and run following the following DB script against the IDENTITY_DB.
+        If you are migrating from WSO2 Identity Server 5.8.0, then you can skip steps 8-10 and run following the following DB script against the IDENTITY_DB.

         ```tab="H2"
         CREATE TABLE IF NOT EXISTS FIDO2_DEVICE_STORE (